 SHE Persisted an event by YubaLit | Featuring Author Bridget Quinn

 This is an essay I read at SHE Persisted about how I overcame a time in my life when I was the most discouraged and wanted to give up being an artist.
 It starts and ends with a self portrait I painted that changed my life and was the first step I took to create my own “rags to riches” journey.
 Well, not so much not riches in the form of money.

-Spring 2015: I’m on the back end of my 40s and this time I’m going to really give up.
+Spring 2015: I’m on the back end of my 40s, and this time I’m going to really give up.
 Pursuing an art career feels hopeless, and the uphill battle I’m fighting right now is more than I can handle.
-It’s 4:00 am Monday morning—hot coffee, cell phone, Facebook app and the dog.
-Every week my husband will be gone from Monday til Thursday or Friday.
+It’s 4:00 am Monday morning—hot coffee, cell phone, Facebook app, and the dog.
+Every week my husband will be gone from Monday to Thursday or Friday.
 I’ve committed to homeschooling our only child; I feel lost, I feel alone.
 Every bit of my spiritual energy is being given to our beautiful daughter who will turn 10 in May.
 I had no idea that motherhood would take this long or be this hard, that I would feel so disconnected from my dreams and my art.
-I’ll be 50 before yah know it; I don’t have the time or energy to pick up a paintbrush.
+I’ll be 50 before ya know it; I don’t have the time or energy to pick up a paintbrush.
 “Who am I kidding?
 Get a real job!
 I’ll never be a working artist.”
 I’ve been through this before, but this time it’s different.

-NO VACANCY OUTLINE: Retired NYPD homicide detective Steve DiSchiavi and physical medium Amy Allan investigate paranormal activity at a small-town hotel in Grass Valley, California.
+Retired NYPD homicide detective Steve DiSchiavi and physical medium Amy Allan investigate paranormal activity at a small-town hotel in Grass Valley, California.
 Their separate investigations take harrowing turns as Steve uncovers the hotel’s history of destructive fires and scandalous violence, while Amy comes face-to-face with the deranged dead during her overwhelming walk.